 This course accompanies CHM 2046.
 Topics include spectrophotometric determinations, chemical kinetics, electrochemistry, inorganic qualitative analysis and chemistry equilibria.
 College level reading, writing and math skills are required.
-A special fee will be charged for this course.
+A special fee for face-to-face sections will be charged for this course.